Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 And Thomas’ hook, the vulnerable yet impassioned“gimme your heart, make it real, or else forget about it” is the same attitude I want from myself and my gear on every gravel ride.
 Be on my game from the start or don’t even bother to show up.

-The ENVE AG25 gravel wheelset performs at that high level of energy I get from Santana’s guitar.
+The ENVE AG25 gravel wheelset performs at the high energy level I get from Santana’s guitar.
 It’s very responsive to accelerations and line changes and handles precisely as you make sweeping turns.

 Yet, throughout a hard ride, the ENVE AG25 is also comfortable and relaxed, the gravel ride equivalent of so smooth.